ckeditor/ckeditor4-docs/docs/guide/dev/features/drop_paste/README.md

 	config.pasteFilter = 'p; a[!href]';

-You can also read more about {@link guide/dev/acf/README content filtering} in general and see the {@linksdk acf working "Content Filtering" sample}.
+You can also read more about {@link guide/dev/acf/README content filtering} in general and see the {@linkexample acf working "Content Filtering" sample}.

 ## File Upload